codice/acdebugger/README.md

 }
 ```

 The above example is reporting the second analysis solutions block with 2 potential solutions.
 It lists on the first line the bundle currently responsible (`platform-migratable-api`) for the failure and the corresponding permission(s).
 You will also see a summary of all possible solutions to the problem.
 These are sorted in order of priority but it is still up to the developer to assess which one is better suited in the current context.
 As seen in the above example, the analysis gives priority to extending existing privileges to solve a security failure over introducing a permission to a new bundle.

+### Options
+The following debugger options are available:
+* --host `<hostname or IP>`
+* --port `<port number>`
+* --wait
+* --wait-timeout `[<timeout>]` (only applies when `--wait` is used)
+* --continuous
+* --admin
+* --dump
+* --service
+* --grant
+* --help
+* --version

 #### -host `<hostname or IP>`
 Specifies the host or IP where the VM to attach to is located